graphql-dotnet/server/README.md

 });
 ```

-Please note that the included UI packages are configured to use the `graphql-ws` sub-protocol.
+Please note that the included UI packages are configured to use the `graphql-ws` sub-protocol by
+default.
+You may use the `graphql-transport-ws` sub-protocol with the GraphiQL package by setting
+the `GraphQLWsSubscriptions` option to `true` when configuring the GraphiQL middleware.

 ### Customizing middleware behavior